BMW S65 Engine ProblemsPin

 Summary of the 5 Common S65 Engine Problems.

 Overall, this engine doesn’t have an overwhelming amount of issues, and I had to dive deep and start nitpicking to get to 5 common problems.
 The issues it does have are common and known.
 The S65 is a great engine, the parts are just expensive, as with any M car.
+The real issue is that the BMW E9X M3 is one of the most expensive BMWs to maintain due to the fact that the common issues that it does have are pretty serious.

 Some advice I found from browsing numerous forums.